Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Discussion

 Multitask fine-tuning partially overcomes this limitation, producing models that generalize more broadly across tasks as well as domains.
 By exposing the model simultaneously to both numeric estimation and relative comparison, multitask fine-tuning encourages the development of partially shared internal representations of uncertainty, rather than narrow, task-specific strategies.
 This joint supervision allows the model to improve calibration in single-question settings while also enhancing discrimination in pairwise comparisons, and it yields more consistent improvements on out-of-domain datasets such as MetaMedQA and LegalBench.
 In this way, multitask fine-tuning provides a mechanism for bridging otherwise isolated metacognitive routines, supporting broader and more flexible uncertainty communication.
 This outcome is also consistent with broader findings in LLM research showing that performance often scales with the size and diversity of training data: when models are trained on a wider range of tasks and domains, they are less likely to overfit to narrow patterns and more likely to acquire general-purpose capabilities that transfer to new settings \parencite{wei2022finetuned,kaplan2020scaling,hoffmann2022training}.

 A closer look at the confidence comparison task highlights an important nuance.
 When evaluated using two different scoring schemes—answer correctness (AUCa) and reference consistency (AUCc)—the model performed better according to the consistency-based reference metric than the correctness-based one.
 In other words, the model more accurately identified the question associated with higher self-consistency across samples than the question it ultimately answered correctly when the two diverged.
-The fact that LLM metacognitive performance improved when verbalized numeric confidence ratings were explicitly tied to self-consistency scores during fine-tuning further underscores the role of self-consistency: the model effectively ``read out'' its confidence from sampling variability rather than from correctness directly.

-These findings parallel proposals in research on human metacognition, which suggest that confidence reflects self-consistency rather than correctness per se \parencite{mamassian2022modeling,mamassian2020confidence,koriat2012self}.
-From this perspective, confidence can be viewed as a secondary computation over the reliability of internal representations—something plausibly computable at the neural level \parencite{mamassian2020confidence}—rather than a direct readout of task accuracy.
+The fact that LLM metacognitive performance improved when verbalized numeric confidence ratings were explicitly tied to self-consistency scores during fine-tuning further underscores the role of self-consistency: the model effectively ``read out'' its confidence from sampling variability.
+These findings parallel proposals in research on human metacognition, which suggest that confidence reflects self-consistency \parencite{mamassian2022modeling,mamassian2020confidence,koriat2012self, boundy2023confidence}.
+From this perspective, confidence can be viewed as a secondary computation over the reliability of internal representations—something plausibly computable at the neural level \parencite{mamassian2020confidence}.

 Cognitive neuroscience indicates that human metacognition is neither fully domain-general nor fully domain-specific, but instead reflects a hybrid architecture.
 Evidence suggests that anterior prefrontal cortex encodes domain-specific confidence signals, while midline regions represent domain-general ones \parencite{morales2018domain}.
 Other work shows that metacognitive efficiency reflects both shared and specialized components across memory, perception, and action monitoring \parencite{lehmann2022unity}, and that metacognitive architectures fall along a continuum of weak domain-generality \parencite{mazancieux2023towards}.